Zihao2001/ENERO/README.md

 ## Instructions to TRAIN

-1. To trail the DRL agent we must execute the following command.
+1. To train the DRL agent we must execute the following command.
 Notice that inside the *train_Enero_3top_script.py* there are different hyperparameters that you can configure to set the training for different topologies, to define the size of the GNN model, etc. Then, we execute the following script which executes the actual training script periodically.

 ```ruby
 python train_Enero_3top.py